cat40/random-electronic-stuff/ssr-flicker-reduction/ssr-flicker-reduction.md

 * GE relax bulbs seem to perform the best of the ones tested, including GE classic, Lowe's store brand, and IKEA.

 ### Install an inlet filter
+* In some circumstances this may help, but they are generally aimed at much higher frequencies that would not be observable to the human eye